We offer three easy ways to purchase your license:

 We are requesting that you update your lifetime license each year regardless of whether or not you used your tags.

 This updated license will include current year tags.
 You may update your license at no cost on-line at our website www.vtfishandwildlife.com.
 If you are unable to go on-line you may go to any participating Point Of Sale license agent or Fish & Wildlife Office and request to have your license updated.
+A POS license agent may charge you up to $1.50 for a reprint.

 An applicant for a hunting, combination hunting and fishing, archery, or trapping license must present either: